liqotech/liqo/docs/pages/User/GettingStarted/further-steps.md

 ##  Deploy a micro-service application with micro-services application

-For a complete demo of the capabilities of Liqo, we can play with a micro-services application provided by [Google](https://github.com/GoogleCloudPlatform/microservices-demo), which include multiple cooperating services:
+For a complete demo of the capabilities of Liqo, we can play with a micro-services application provided by [Google](https://github.com/GoogleCloudPlatform/microservices-demo), which includes multiple cooperating services:

 ```
 kubectl apply -f https://raw.githubusercontent.com/liqotech/microservices-demo/master/release/kubernetes-manifests.yaml -n liqo-demo